chrishobcroft/TestingTheMerge/goerli-prater-merge.md

 ./go-ethereum/build/bin/geth \
        --goerli \
        --override.terminaltotaldifficulty 10790000 \
-       --datadir "datadir-geth" \
-       --http --http.api="engine,eth,web3,net,debug" \
-       --http.corsdomain "*" \
        --authrpc.jwtsecret=/tmp/jwtsecret
 ```

-This will start to sync the Prater Execution Layer chainstate, by peering with other nodes on the network.
+This will start to sync the Goerli "Execution Layer" chainstate, by peering with other nodes on the network.

 # Deposit

 As you wait for the clients to sync, you can make the deposit to the staking contract.

-This can take up to 24 hours to be processed, depending on how long the queue is.
+This can take up to 24 hours to be processed, depending on the length of the queue.

 ## Get testnet ETH